zephyrproject-rtos/zephyr/doc/reference/kbuild_kconfig.rst

 type of kernel and the platform that is defined within the file.
 All the defconfig files must end with the suffix defconfig.
-For example, :file:`micro_galileo_defconfig` contains the configuration information for the microkernel architecture for the galileo platform and :file:`nano_generic_pc_pentium4` contains the configuration information for the nanokernel architecture for the generic PC platform with the Pentium processor platform variant.
+For example, :file:`micro_galileo_defconfig` contains the configuration information for the microkernel architecture for the galileo platform configuration and :file:`nano_basic_atom_defconfig` contains the configuration information for the nanokernel architecture for the basic atom platform configuration.

 The sanity checks use the default configuration files to dynamically define what configuration corresponds to the platform that is being tested.